satriashp/durianpay/README.md

-This repo contains
+This repository contains:

 # IAC
-This folder are contain terraform manifest that provision AWS resource warp with terragrunt to help modular and future proof and easy manage for multiple tenant or similar setup in future.
+This folder includes Terraform manifests that provision AWS resources, wrapped with Terragrunt to ensure modularity, scalability, and easier management for multiple tenants or similar setups in the future.

-Resource are deploy on region Singapore `ap-southeast-1`
+The resources are deployed in the Singapore region (`ap-southeast-1`).

 ### Prerequisite